How to Market Your e-commerce Store Through YouTube

 Lean into the following tactics to maximize views on viewer-generated brand videos.

 Have your brand champions emphasize the path that they took to ultimately choose your brand or product over the competition.
-You can think of unboxing videos as visual brand testimonials explaining to the audience that your products are unique, different and better quality than your competition.
+You can think of unboxing videos as visual brand testimonials explaining to the audience that your products are unique, different, and of better quality than your competition.

 Make sure that any unboxing videos feature your product being used in action.
 Viewers want to see how and when to use your product through the video as they are using it as a learning tool in their purchasing decision.

-For example, if your eCommerce store sells dog collars, you may have an unboxing video featuring your new, limited-edition collar design that features a passionate dog lover with his furry friend.
+For example, if your e-сommerce store sells dog collars, you may have an unboxing video featuring your new, limited-edition collar design that features a passionate dog lover with his furry friend.

 You know what they say about the importance of first impressions.
 They have a huge impact, especially on a visual platform like YouTube.
 Product first impression videos are a great way to capture the honest reaction of your consumers and gain important insights about what they think of the product.